gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 }
 ```
 {{% notice info %}}
-We are using the `native` package to easily access the underlying []float64 backend.
+We are using the `native` package to access the underlying `[]float64` backend easily.
 This operation does not generate new data.
 {{% /notice %}}

 This produce this png file:
 ![5](/images/mnist_5.png?width=10pc)

-and the corresponding label vector that indicates that it is a '5':
+and the corresponding label vector that indicates that it is a `5`:
 ```shell
 $ go run main.go
 [0.1 0.1 0.1 0.1 0.1 0.9 0.1 0.1 0.1 0.1]